MiddleDistances/electron-app/README.md

 # Electron App

 This is a test Electron application for Cycliq.
+The UI was rapidly generated from a screenshot made by https://v0.dev/

 ## Table of Contents